cantart/conn4/README.md

 - Add the ability to select how many columns to play with
 - Game history: show the last 10 games played, and the ability to replay them
   - Store moves in the game table (best if replace `table` field with this field, though check win logic will be changed completely)
+- Invite to room via link
+- Invite feature: when in a room, you can invite outside players to join the room
 - Keyboard mode:
   - to drop, `d` -> `columnName`
   - to focus chat input, `c`
   - and more
-- Invite feature: when in a room, you can invite outside players to join the room
 - ???